sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 CONTROL (CTRL)

-The actual key is generally specified simply as the ASCII character, in uppercase.
-So, for example F or X, are examples of such keys.
+The actual key is generally specified simply as the ASCII character in uppercase.
+So, for example, F or X, are examples of such keys.
 However, there are some special keys; keys that have no printable ASCII representation.
 The following is a list of the current special keys:

 Key